Aaron Gleeman

-Aaron Gleeman is a writer primarily covering the Minnesota Twins for The Athletic and is the former Editor-in-Chief at Baseball Prospectus.
+Aaron Gleeman is an American writer primarily covering the Minnesota Twins for The Athletic and is the former Editor-in-Chief at Baseball Prospectus.
 He co-hosts Gleeman and the Geek, a Twins Baseball podcast.
 He was the co-founder and main operator of the baseball statistics website, The Hardball Times before leaving to write for NBC Sports.
 In 2006, Gleeman was featured in a short profile in Sports Illustrated.
 He is the author of the book, “The Big 50: Minnesota Twins: The Men and Moments that Made the Minnesota Twins.”